acm-ndsu/Byte-le-2024/docs/source/visualizer.rst

        navigation.
 Start  Starts the visualizer from the first turn.
 Puts the visualizer in a paused state, so press Pause to play as
        normal.
-Save   Saves a .mp4 video file of the game in your Byte-le 2024 folder.
+Save   Saves a .mp4 video file of the game in your root directory folder.
 End    Jumps to the end of the game to instantly reveal the winner of the game.
 Speed  The speed controls are the last three buttons: 1x, 2x, and 4x.
 They will adjust the speed of the visualizer.
 The
        default speed is 1x.